getkyo/kyo/README.md

   }
 ```

-If an aspect is bind to multiple `Cut` implementations, the order in which they're executed follows the order they're scoped in the computation.
+If an aspect is bound to multiple `Cut` implementations, the order of their execution is determined by the sequence in which they are scoped within the computation.

 ```scala
 // Another 'Cut' implementation